CameronRobsonLeigh/Compiler/README.md

 Handle low-level details like register manipulation and system calls.
 3. Execution
 Link the object file into an executable or run the generated machine code directly.

+Commands to run from front-back end

+1. g++ compiler.cpp -o compiler

+2. ./compiler

+3. nasm -f elf64 -o program.o program.s

+4. ld -o program program.o (this is a step in the process where the object file generated from the assembler is combined into an executable file named program).

+5. ./program

+6. echo $?

+For debugging purposes

+1. gdb ./program

+2. run

+3. info registers